mredenti/ModernCMake/slides/episodes/variables.md

 \vspace{.3cm}

-- Setting a boolean cache variable is such a common need that CMake provides a separate command for it
+- Setting a boolean cache variable is such a common need that CMake provides a shortcut

   ```{.cmake style=cmakestyle}
   # set(USE_LIBRARY "OFF" CACHE BOOL "Build project with library")